Divisional Committee June 2012-2013

 His focus of research and work is wide spread in near surface and environmental geophysics as well as in geotechnology.
 Special research is placed in hydrogeophysics developing new methods like Magnetic Resonance Sounding and improving methods like geoelectrics, electromagnetics and radar.
 One essential main focus is the rock and soil physics related to geophysical measurements and assessment.

 He is Chief-Editor of Near Surface Geophysics and dedicated extensively to the activities of EAGE.
-He is also a member of SEG, EEGS, EGU, and AGU and in particular DGG (German Geophysical Society) as current president
+He is also a member of SEG, EEGS, EGU, and AGU and in particular DGG (German Geophysical Society) as former president

 ETH Zurich, Switzerland (Education Officer / Conference Liason Officer)

 Heinrich Horstmeyer graduated from the Technical University Clausthal, Germany in 1987.
 After working in crustal scale reflection seismics (German continental deep seismic reflection program DEKORP, the German continental deep drillhole project KTB, and the Swiss NRP-20 program "Geological Deep Structure of Switzerland") at the University of Clausthal and since 1990 at the ETH Zurich, his research focused more on the shallow subsurface.
 He is a Senior Research Scientist in the Applied and Environmental Geophysics group at ETH Zurich.
 Heinrich utilizes different geophysical methods to resolve problems in archeological, environmental and other shallow geological problems.
 In 2006 he received the Honorable Mention for "Best Paper in Geophysics".
 He is a member of the Division Committee since 2004 and representing it in the Education Committee of EAGE.
 He is also member of SEG.

 Geological Survey of Finland, Finland (Technical Programme Officer)